 In early 2011, Research In Motion (RIM) announced its new PlayBook tablet computer that has the capability to run Android applications using an 'app player'.
 This device can run BlackBerry Java apps as well; creating a very powerful piece of hardware that is capable of running apps from multiple platforms.
-All these applications are available through RIM's BlackBerry App World, which is the company's dedicated marketplace for Android and BlackBerry apps (RIM's New Playbook Will Be Able to Run Android Mobile Applications, 2011).
+All these applications are available through RIM's BlackBerry App World, which is the company's dedicated marketplace for Android and BlackBerry apps29.

 However, Android applications which are run on the PlayBook cannot be obtained anywhere else other than the BlackBerry App World.
 This implies that apps from other marketplaces, such as the Android Market and other third-party marketplaces such as the Amazon App Store are not compatible with this device.
 For Android developers, this means their apps must be compiled using specific rules, certificates, programming packages and permissions designed to run on RIM's PlayBook.
 This adds a new layer of complexity for developers which could potentially detract them from programming for the PlayBook.
 It also means that fewer apps will be available for PlayBook users than for native Android users.
-In 2011, for example, the Android Market had over 250,000 apps whereas the BlackBerry App World had only 20,000 apps (RIM's New Playbook Will Be Able to Run Android Mobile Applications, 2011).
+In 2011, for example, the Android Market had over 250,000 apps whereas the BlackBerry App World had only 20,000 apps30.

 RIM had also announced the release of a SDK, which would enable application programming for the PlayBook's operating system, Tablet OS.
 This will allow low-level customization of the tablet, including its user interface and other functionality that expands outside the scope of standard applications.
 Additionally, Ideaworks Labs and Unity Technologies are also capable of running on PlayBook.
 Ideaworks is a C and C++ SDK for mobile platforms, which runs on iOS, Android, Symbian, webOS, and Windows Mobile.
-Unity Technologies offers a host of tools used for creating 3D games for iOS and Android, which may add appeal for potential game developers (RIM's New Playbook Will Be Able to Run Android Mobile Applications, 2011).
+Unity Technologies offers a host of tools used for creating 3D games for iOS and Android, which may add appeal for potential game developers31.